For more information contact: Shane Rhinewald, The Strong, email@example.com;

-The World Video Game Hall of Fame received thousands of nominations from more than 100 countries for consideration for the 2020 class.
-Fans may vote for their favorite finalists from March 19 to April 2 as part of a “Player’s Choice” ballot at worldvideogamehalloffame.org.
-The three games that receive the most public votes will form one ballot and will join the 29 other ballots submitted by members of the International Selection Advisory Committee, which is made up of journalists and scholars familiar with the history of video games and their role in society.
+The World Video Game Hall of Fame received thousands of nominations for consideration for the 2022 class.
+Fans may vote for their favorite finalists from March 17 to March 24 as part of a “Player’s Choice” ballot at worldvideogamehalloffame.org.
+The three games that receive the most public votes will form one ballot and will join the other ballots submitted by members of the International Selection Advisory Committee, which is made up of journalists and scholars familiar with the history of video games and their role in society.
 (The public, collectively, will have the weight of one judge.)
-The final inductees will be announced during a special ceremony at The Strong museum at a date to be determined.
+The final inductees will be announced in a virtual ceremony by The Strong museum on Thursday, May 5, at 10:30 a.m.

 The World Video Game Hall of Fame recognizes electronic games that meet the following criteria: icon-status, the game is widely recognized and remembered; longevity, the game is more than a passing fad and has enjoyed popularity over time; geographical reach, the game meets the above criteria across international boundaries; and influence, the game has exerted significant influence on the design and development of other games, on other forms of entertainment, or on popular culture and society in general.